thestriver/AWS_SSA/AWS_SSA.md

 **Security Groups:** Security groups act as a firewall for associated Amazon EC2 instances, controlling both inbound and outbound traffic at the **instance level.**

-They're stateless meaning you dont need to open outbound for responses just need open only inbound for requests port 443 - HTTPS
+port 443 - HTTPS

 **Network Access Control List**: A network access control list (ACL) is an optional layer of security for your VPC that acts as a firewall for controlling traffic in and out of one or more **subnets.**